adesso Blog

 Many pharmaceutical and healthcare companies would like to provide their patients and customers with apps as add-ons to medications, therapies or healthcare products.
 The aim is often not only to provide additional information, but also to increase compliance by tracking the general state of health and, in particular, the state of health to be observed.
 For example, by providing a diary function so that a more accurate picture of the patient's condition can be documented over time.
 In the best-case scenario, this data can then support treatment by the doctor on site.
 Pharmaceutical and healthcare companies are driven by the desire to support patients and customers digitally and also to act as an extended healthcare partner.
 However, these companies are quickly treading the narrow path to medical devices.

 However, the marketing experts responsible for such applications often shy away from developing a medical device.
 No wonder.
 If an app is to become a medical device, it must be ensured that the strict regulatory requirements are taken into account during development even before the initial conception.
-My colleague gives an overview of how extensive these are and can be in her blog post on „Requirements engineering for medical devices “.
 Increased effort is also to be expected during the development process, but even after approval and placing on the market, continuous monitoring of the app as a medical device is necessary and ensures a long-term commitment of the manufacturer and thus of resources.

 However, in order to ensure that the purpose of the supporting app is still useful for patients, many companies need advice on what an app may contain and achieve in the medical sense in order to explicitly avoid becoming a medical device.
 The following is a brief overview of the relevant points.